AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-02.md

 Error handling is essential.
 What happens if a source API goes down?
 What if a file arrives with missing fields?
 Designing retry logic, alerts, and fallback mechanisms helps ensure ingestion pipelines are robust.

 Finally, schema evolution can’t be overlooked.
-Data changes over time—columns get added, data types shift.
+Data changes over time - columns get added, data types shift.
 Your ingestion pipeline must be flexible enough to adapt without breaking downstream systems.

 ## Looking Ahead

 Getting data into the system is just the beginning.
 Once it’s ingested, it often needs to be transformed to fit the analytical or business context.

-In the next post, we’ll explore the concepts of ETL and ELT—two core paradigms for moving and transforming data—and look at how they differ in practice and purpose.
+In the next post, we’ll explore the concepts of ETL and ELT: two core paradigms for moving and transforming data, and look at how they differ in practice and purpose.